 - If we have questions about your request, please cooperate with staff’s efforts to clarify the type of records that you are seeking, or to attempt to reach a reasonable agreement about a response to a large request.
 Making a FOIA request is not an adversarial process, but we may need to discuss your request with you to ensure that we understand what records you are seeking.

-To request records or ask questions regarding the requesting of records from the City of Fairfax School Board, please contact the FOIA Officer:
+To request records or ask questions regarding the requesting of records from the City of Fairfax School Board, please contact:

 10455 Armstrong Street

 The City of Fairfax School Board’s Responsibilities in Responding to Your Request

 - The City of Fairfax School Board must respond to your request within five working days of receiving it.
 “Day One” is considered the day after your request is received.
 The five-day period does not include weekends or holidays.